wavefrontHQ/docs/pages/doc/logging_logs_chart.md

 1. Select **Dashboards** > **Create Chart** on the toolbar.
 1. Select the **Logs Table** chart type.
 1. From the **Data** drop-down menu, select **Logs (Beta)** and add the filters that you want.
-    {% include note.html content="The Count function is disabled when you select the logs table chart because you don’t need to group your logs in the table view." %}
+    {% include note.html content="The count function is disabled when you select the logs table chart because you don’t need to group your logs in the table view." %}
-14. Click the **Format** tab to customize the data displayed on the chart.
+1. Click the **Format** tab to customize the data displayed on the chart.
     <table>
     <tbody>
     <thead>